 On Snow Feel: It’s the kind of loose playful board that you want to slide and butter all over the mountain.
 The Whammy bar should live inside the park or just play slowly around on the groomers.
 The harder the conditions the worse this board performs through.
 It’s not about flat basing or one footing but figuring out how to butter/press/ollie/nollie around the mountain.

-Turn Initiation– The Whammy Bar’s ultra loose ultra catch free ride comes with a cost and that is turn initiation.
-Its very loose and any turn feels more often like a slide.
+Turn Initiation– The Whammy Bar’s ultra-loose ultra catch-free ride comes with a cost and that turns initiation.
+It is very loose and any turn feel more often like a slide.
 We rode this board in good and hard conditions but both days it was difficult to turn.
-It’s not that its hard to get from edge to edge.
+It’s not that it’s hard to get from edge to edge.
 That is incredibly easy.
 It’s just that it feels like the rail never grips into the snow to initiate a turn.
-It’s weird that even in some of the burton demo videos you can see the rider slide more than turn when approaching or landing a jump/jib.
-If you are looking for a wide radius semi carvy turn every now and then after a few jibs you will have to look elseware because this is made to slide.
+It’s weird that even in some of the Burton demo videos you can see the rider slide more than turn when approaching or landing a jump/jib.
+If you are looking for a wide radius semi carvy turn every now and then after a few jibs you will have to look elsewhere because this is made to slide.

 Uneven Terrain: This soft v bent board handles uneven terrain at slow speeds very well.

 Approximate Weight– Pretty light but well built as almost all Burton Boards are.

 Edge Hold: We could feel the board slide out often in almost any condition.
 There are many jib boards that have good edge hold so this is our only major complaint about the Whammy Bar.
 This board is meant to slide from jib to rail.

 Flex: The Burton Whammy Bar is pretty soft.
 You could butter all the way down the mountain if you wanted to.